dthain/opsys-sp24/project4/index.md

 ```

 The `submit` command defines a new text-to-speech job, and names the
-input text file to convert, and assigns an integer priority to the job.
+input text file to convert.
-(Higher priority numbers are better.)
 `submit` should **not** perform the conversion itself!
 Instead, `submit` should add the job to the queue,
 and display a unique integer job ID generated internally by your program.
 (Just start at one and count up.)
 The job will then run in the background